-Volunteers continue to be a valuable team play for our parks and recreation team and will be proactively recruited retained and rewarded by our community members.
+Volunteers continue to be a valuable resource for our parks and recreation team and will be proactively recruited, retained, and rewarded by our community members.

 Sponsorships

 The Southfield Parks and Recreation Department offers several sponsorship opportunities for individual facilities and special events, from co-sponsorships of concert series to memorial trees and benches in a city park.